 2) Achieve a deep latch.

-A shallow latch, that sits on the nipple instead of up to the edge of the areola, is a common cause of engorgement.
-You must latch your baby deeply for the best milk removal.
+A shallow latch sits on the nipple instead of the edge of the areola.
+This is a common cause of engorgement.
+Your baby must latch deeply on the breast for the best milk removal.
 If you can’t latch your baby deeply, see a lactation consultant.

 3) Learn and use the hand expression of breastmilk.

 Despite your best efforts, engorgement may happen – no shame or blame here!
-Here are 4 tips on how to survive breast engorgement:
+Here are 4 tips on how to live with breast engorgement:

 1) Continue to feed or pump often.

 You may be so uncomfortable that you don’t want anything, including your baby, touching your breasts.
 However, not removing any milk will only worsen your engorgement.
-If you can’t get your baby to latch after trying to soften your breast, or your nipples are damaged and need rest, replace breastfeeding with full pump sessions every 2-3 hours (or 8-10 times in 24 hour period).
-Each pump session that is in place of a feed should last approximately 15-20 minutes on each breast and be done with the highest suction strength that is still comfortable.
+If you can’t get your baby to latch after trying to soften your breast, or if your nipples are damaged and need rest, replace breastfeeding with full pump sessions every 2-3 hours (or 8-10 times in 24 hour period).
+Each pump session that is in place of a feed should last approximately 15-20 minutes on each breast.
+Make sure the suction is comfortable.
 If you are cringing or crying, the suction is too high.